 Then, the US government said it was illegal to help Americans evade taxes.
 So, Brad quit, blew the whistle, and tattletaled on UBS.

 And, in the process, he gave the US government everything it needed to blow up Swiss banking secrecy, the banking laws surrounding it, and forced Swiss banks to divulge information on their US citizen clients…for the first time in history.

-Today, all Swiss banks are now legally required to identify the ultimate owner (UBO) and automatically send client information to foreign tax authorities in accordance with FATCA and CRS,
+Today, all Swiss banks must identify the ultimate owner (UBO) and automatically send client information to foreign tax authorities in accordance with FATCA and CRS,

 In other words, bank secrecy is dead, anonymous bank accounts no longer exist, and “hiding money” offshore literally isn’t possible anymore.

 And, privacy and tax minimization now take the form of trusts, foundations, corporate structures, and proper tax planning.

 It’s true that anonymous bank accounts in Switzerland no longer exist in the same they did before.
 And depending on your reasons for wanting an anonymous bank account in Switzerland, it’s possible that you’ll never be able to achieve your banking goals.